davidblandon/DSI-Automation-Challenge-DavidBlandon/app/src/README.md

 - Utils: Gives the logic of tesseract extract texts from images.
 It is used by multiple functions in all the project

 For more information check the documentation of each module

+**NOTE: In each module there will be some files as "base.py" or "path.py".
+These files provide the configuration of the path of each module, just ignore them.**